 The emerging technologies are identified on the basis of a literature analysis.
 The third aim is conditional to the first two.
 The demonstration of the model in evaluating emerging technologies, assuming the model to be valid, will also give direct information about these technologies as to their acceptability, maturity and applicability.
 The demonstration is done using survey data from logistics and supply chain managers evaluating the identified emerging technologies.
 The model’s demonstration is not validation, however, but yet a necessary step towards validation.
 The overall research design is constructive (see Pasian & Turner, 2015).
-The proposed model presents the construct, object.
+The proposed model represents the construct, object.
 One application of the model is to use it as a measurement tool for applicability, tangibility, and maturity assessment of last-mile technologies.

 2. Methods